 Crawl budget refers to the number of pages a search engine will crawl on your site within a given timeframe.
 It's determined by two key factors: crawl capacity limit (how much crawling your server can handle) and crawl demand (how much Google wants to crawl based on perceived value).

 Google's crawlers don't have unlimited resources.
 They must balance crawling billions of pages across the web while being respectful to individual servers.
-For most small to medium sites, crawl budget isn't a concern—Google will find and index your content.
-However, for large sites with thousands or millions of pages, understanding crawl budget becomes critical.
+For most small to medium sites, crawl budget isn't a concern; Google will find and index your content.
+However, for large sites with thousands or millions of pages, crawl budget directly determines how quickly new content reaches search results, and whether some pages get indexed at all.

 For more context on how this fits into overall Technical SEO strategy, crawl budget optimisation is often one of the highest-impact interventions we make.